 - The aetiology and pathogenesis of pre-eclampsia still remain poorly understood.

 - It is characterised by suboptimal uteroplacental perfusion associated with a maternal inflammatory response and maternal vascular endothelial dysfunction.
+This in turn leads to vascular hyperpermeability, thrombophilia and hypertension, which may compensate for the reduced flow in the uterine arteries.

 - The placenta has a pivotal role in the pathogenesis of pre-eclampsia.